uPortal-Attic/uportal-home/.github/CONTRIBUTING.md

 + All Contributors must appear in the public [Apereo CLA roster][].
 + Use [Google code style][].
 + Use [Conventional Commits][].
++ Run `npm run lint-all` locally to earlier catch what the Travis-CI continuous integration build is going to complain about.

 However: *please do not let contribution guidance be an insurmountable barrier to your contribution.* Project participants can work with you to hone your contribution, but only if we know you're trying to contribute.